By the Buy Subliminal (Updated Dec. 2018)

 “Somewhere within the United States the technology for the creation of the perfect slave state is being perfected.
 Whether or not the mind-controlled state becomes a reality depends not so much upon the efforts of the cryptocrats, but upon the free will, determination, and strength of character of the American people.”

-Whether you are a US citizen or not, with the country spiraling into a state of despotic delirium, America is a grave concern.
+Whether you are a US citizen or not, with the country spiraling into a state of despotic delirium, America is a grave concern for everyone.
 But, covert mind control is not an American issue— it’s a global one!
 Maintaining your own sense of agency— your ability to think and act free from the stain-and-strain of subliminal manipulation in the digitalized world— depends as much on ‘corpocratic transparency’ as it does on your own mindful awareness.

 Yes, it does sound preposterous, but is it— is it really that far-fetched?
 Can we say for sure that technology today is not capable of enslaving minds?
 It does seem to be ensorcelling us with spells of digital compulsion.
 We are compulsive creatures— and the video below shows you exactly how that’s being tapped into by silicon valley programmers.